In the booklet of this recording, the musicologist Nicolas Southon let his stunning ignorance run wild as follows.

 Nothing could be more wrong than to assume that in 2019 the reservoire of nonsense has already been exhausted.
 In a current announcement of a concert by the London Mozart Players on April 11, 2019, entitled "Mozart's Women", we are confronted with the surprising existence of a "French piano virtuoso Victoire Jeunehomme".

-The author of this text is the conductor of this concert, Janet Glover who seems to base her expertise on the fact that in 2005 she published a book entitled Mozart's Women.
-Although this book received favorable reviews from a number of journalists, it is nothing but a flawed and rather lightweight summary of all stories related to the women in Mozart's life that have already been published countless times.
+The author of this text is the conductor of this concert, Janet Glover who seems to base her expertise on the fact that in 2005, she published a book entitled Mozart's Women.
+Although this book received favorable reviews from a number of journalists, it is nothing but a flawed and rather lightweight summary of all stories related to women in Mozart's life that have already been published countless times.
 Although in her book Glover uses the pianist's correct name "Jenamy", she – quite unsurprisingly – fails to give my name.
 The new name "Victoire Jeunehomme", which Glover has now concocted, is truly bizarre.
 She uses the name "Victoire" that I discovered, but sticks to the old fictitious "Jeunehomme", just in case this Dr. Lorenz got it wrong after all.
 Glover's undecidedness leads to even worse nonsense, because the names "Victoire" and "Jeunehomme" cannot be used together.
 They are mutually exclusive.